rabbitholegg/questdk-plugins/apps/create-plugin/README.md

 The `src/index.ts` file is the entry point for the plugin creator.
 This file renders and parses the arguments from the CLI.

 The `src/builder.ts` file is the main logic for creating the plugin.
-It uses mustache templates and file operations to copy of the `/template` directory to the `/packages` directory and populate it appropriately.
+It uses mustache templates and file operations to copy the `/template` directory to the `../../packages` directory and populate it appropriately.

 so: